lildude/phpSmug/README.txt

 With the release of version 1.2.2 of the SmugMug API, there are now two methods to authenticate with SmugMug: standard email/password or userid/hash or OAuth. phpSmug allows you to implement either method in your application.

+Note: The 1.3.0 API endpoint only support OAuth authentication.